 In most tax audits the IRS is only interested in collecting the taxes owed, plus interest along with a few penalties.
 Perhaps the IRS might impose a negligence penalty or a late filing penalty.
 However, if during the tax audit the IRS suspects that you have committed tax fraud they can impose a civil tax fraud penalty.
 The civil tax fraud penalty is equal to 75% of the tax owed, plus interest on the penalty.
 Worse yet the IRS tax auditor might ask the tax fraud referral specialist to look at your case to see if it should be sent to the IRS Criminal Investigation unit for criminal tax prosecution.
 The IRS tax fraud referral specialist is usually not a tax lawyer, however, he has experience in tax fraud cases, and will seek the advice of the IRS' own tax fraud lawyers for help if it seems necessary.

 Tax crimes include filing a false tax return, tax evasion, filing false documents, failure to collect employment taxes, failure to pay taxes, and failing to file a tax return.
 Tax evasion includes not just the failure to report all income, but also overstating the amount of tax deductions.
-The penalties for criminal tax fraud are very serious.
+The tax evasion penalties for criminal tax fraud are very serious.
 They range up to 5 years in jail, plus fines of up to $500,000, plus the costs of prosecution for each separate tax crime.
 Once the criminal tax case is completed the IRS Criminal Investigation unit will refer the case back to the IRS Examination Division where the taxes will be assessed, and the IRS can be expected to add on the civil tax fraud penalty, on top of any criminal tax fraud fines.
 It’s worth knowing that unlike some other types of tax debts, tax bills which are incurred because of civil or criminal tax fraud cannot be discharged in bankruptcy.
 On the other hand the actual civil fraud penalty is itself dischargeable in a Chapter 7 bankruptcy.